-If you are like most people, you love the intense, spine-tingling impact that sound has on you when you watch a movie at the theater, and who doesn’t!
-It’s great to feel the power of a jet soaring overhead, or a Tyrannosaurus Rex taking step after crushing step towards you.
+If you are like most people, you love the intense impact that sound has on you when you watch a movie at the theater!
+And, who doesn’t!
+It’s great to feel the power of a Tyrannosaurus Rex taking step after crushing step towards you.
 For families who want a more engaging cinema experience at home, the good news is, retrofitting older homes for a surround sound can be done.
 Wires can be routed through your attic or walls, and when necessary wires and cables can be run along the exterior of a home.

 Running the Wires Through your Walls or Ceiling

 For those who want their wires totally hidden, run your wires through your walls or ceiling.
-Explore your crawlspace, or attic to help you identity which walls carry water pipes and electrical wires.
-And, detect which way your joists run to figure out where empty space between studs might be.
-You may want to invest in a stud finder to help you distinguish different types of obstacles you might run into.
+To do this, explore your crawlspace, or attic to help you identity which walls carry water pipes and electrical wires.
+Additionally, you’ll want to detect which way your joists run.
+This will help you figure out where empty space between studs might be.
+Another point to make is that you may want to invest in a stud finder.
+That’s because it can help you distinguish different types of obstacles you might run into.
 Things like studs, AC cables, and pipes are a few of the things you want to be aware of before you start cutting holes.

 Be prepared to cut and patch holes, shut off power, and make sure you know where your main water shut-off valve is located just in case you puncture a water pipe.
 How you choose to run your wire depends on your level of expertise.
 While running your wires, and cables through the wall or ceiling is the best way to totally hide them, other options if done right can give you almost the same effect.
 You can choose to either route wire around a doorframe or along baseboards, for full concealment it is best to use baseboard and door trim to do so.